 Research has shown that Physics has held its tag of being the toughest among the three major subjects from ages in the NEET exam.
 Medical aspirants have a perspective that the questions are always tricky and based on concepts.
 There is a zero probability of assumptions in Biology and Chemistry.
 Students often fail to crack the Physics questions as these questions involve complex numerical calculations.

 Though we have information that around 35 to 40 questions in NEET are dedicated to the concepts of Physics, we do not have exact information on how many questions are exactly from the NCERT books or other books similar to those of NCERT.
 However, there is no doubt that the NCERT books will give an outstanding head start for the NEET preparation.

-Physics constitutes 25% of the total number of questions in the NEET question paper of 2020 exam.
+Physics constitutes 25% of the total number of questions in the NEET question paper for the 2022 exam.
 So, it is important for all of you out there to equip your skills with additional sharpening tools.
 Most of them get confused that Physics and Mathematics are the same.
-This is because the chapters that introduce us to the concepts of Physics are generally Mechanics, Calculus etc which involves a lot of numerical problems.
+This is because the chapters that introduce us to the concepts of Physics are generally Mechanics, Calculus etc., which involve a lot of numerical problems.

 It is always true that we learn a lot from the experiences of others.
 The students who have performed exceptionally well in the NEET exams and have been successful in cracking the Physics questions have a list of suggestions to pass on to the younger generation.

 Here are a few given below

 As long as the chapters and concepts are understood thoroughly, stick to the NCERT books only.

 Use your class notes as the reference material.